huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-okta-guide-6-dark.png"/>
 </div>

-### Enable SSO to organization members
+### Step 4: Enable SSO in your organization

+Now that Single Sign-On is configured and tested, you can enable it for members of your organization by clicking on the "Enable" button.

-After this step, SSO is not globally enabled in your organization, you need to click on "Enable" to force other organization members to complete the SSO flow described in [How does it work?](./security-sso.md#how-does-it-work)
+Once enabled, members of your organization must complete the SSO authentication flow described in the [How does it work?](./security-sso.md#how-does-it-work) section.